Rothamsted/knetminer/common/client/src/main/webapp/html/GeneMap/docs/behaviour.md

 #### Implementation note

-Panning and zooming is achieved by applied by applying a transform to the svg element.
+Panning and zooming is achieved by applying a transform to the svg element.
 This means that all elements get automatically scaled when the user zooms in, so in order to display an element at fixed on-screen size, the element size in the code must be divided by the current zoom-scale.